neftjs/neft/index.coffee.md

 **Powerful array**

-As you know, `Array`s are list-like objects in JavaScript.
+This helper replaces *Array* API and adds new features, like signals called on each change.

-This helper replaces poor `Array` `API` and brings signals called when something change.
+Unfortunately, you have to use *get()* and *set()* methods to extract or change element in a list.

-Unfortunately, you have to use `get()` and `set()` methods to manipulate elements in a list.
+Access it with:
 ```
 var List = require('list');
 ```